nikitaalexov/Amphetamine_Localization_Project/README.md

 # Amphetamine Localization Project
 This repository serves as the home for resources needed to bgin localizing Amphetamine (macOS app) into a new language.

-Several files are found in this repository:
+Several files are found in this repository that can be used to localize Amphetamine:

 # 1. MainMenu.strings
 This is the base file for Amphetamine's English language.
 The text included in this file includes all of the English strings found in Amphetamine's user interface.